WICG/view-transitions/explainer.md

 Where `name` is the `page-transition-tag` value, which is `root` for the root.
 If the transitioning element only existed on one side of the DOM change, then either the outgoing or incoming image will be missing.

-These trees are inserted into a `::page-transition` pseudo element, according to the render-order of their transition elements.
+These trees are inserted into a `::page-transition` pseudo element, according to the paint order of their transition elements.

 The `::page-transition` is rendered in a top-level, filling the viewport.